- 1. WMV Converter

 At first, you need to download and install iSkysoft iMedia Converter Deluxe on your computer, then find it from the Application folder and click to launch the program.

 2. Add WMV Files

 After launching the program, your can directly drag and drop the WMV file into the program, or just click the "+" icon at the bottom left corner of the program main interface to choose the WMV file and add to the program.

-Step 2.
-Set the output format
+3. Set the Output format

 In the bottom format tray, there are some output video format options and optimized presets provided for QuickTime, iPhone, iPad, iPod, iMovie and more.
 To play WMV files on Mac, you can just choose "MOV" as output format.